Economy of Namibia: Agriculture

 About half of the population depends on agriculture (largely subsistence agriculture) for its livelihood, but Namibia must still import some of its food.
 Although per capita GDP is five times the per capita GDP of Africa's poorest countries, the majority of Namibia's people live in rural areas and exist on a subsistence way of life.
 Namibia has one of the highest rates of income inequality in the world, due in part to the fact that there is an urban economy and a more rural cash-less economy.
 The inequality figures thus take into account people who do not actually rely on the formal economy for their survival.
 Although arable land accounts for only 1% of Namibia, nearly half of the population is employed in agriculture.

 About 4,000, mostly white, commercial farmers own almost half of Namibia's arable land.
 Agreement has been reached on the privatisation of several more enterprises in coming years, with hopes that this will stimulate much needed foreign investment.
 However, reinvestment of environmentally derived capital has hobbled Namibian per capita income.

 One of the fastest growing areas of economic development in Namibia is the growth of wildlife conservancies.
 These conservancies are particularly important to the rural generally unemployed population.

-An aquifer called "Ohangwena II" has been discovered, capable of supplying the 800,000 people in the North for 400 years.
-Experts estimate that Namibia has 7720 km3 of underground water.

-Agriculture is increasingly under pressure, due to factors such as frequent and prolonged droughts as well as bush encroachment.
+Agriculture is increasingly under pressure, due to factors such as frequent and prolonged droughts as well as woody plant encroachment.
 These render conventional agriculture unsustainable for a growing number of land owners, with many diverting their economic activities to alternative of additional sources of income.
-Frequently farms are turned into guestfarms, providing accommodation facilities targeted at international and local tourists.

-In recent years the utilisation of woody biomass from encroacher bush has gained traction with many land owners diversifying their income through charcoal and firewood production and substituting commercial animal fodder with on-farm production of bush-based animal fodder.
+In recent years, the utilisation of residual biomass that results from the control of woody plant encroachment has gained traction.
+In 2022, Namibia was the seventh largest exporter of charcoal globally, with total export volumes of over 280,000 tonnes and revenues of USD 75 million.
+Other products from local encroacher biomass include bush-based animal fodder, wood-plastic composite materials, thermal energy in a cement factory and a brewery and biochar.
 In 2019 it was estimated that 10,000 workers were employed in the growing sub-sector of biomass utilisation, rendering it one of the biggest sub-sectors in terms of employment.
-Biomass utilisation bears significant potential for income diversification in rural areas and can serve to increase climate change resilience.